-Venerable Ācariya Thoon Khippapañño (Thoon Nonruecha) was born May 20, 1935 at Nong Kho village, Bua Kho sub-district, Mueang district, Maha Salakam province, Thailand.
+WENERABLE ĀCARIYA THOON Khippapañño (Thoon Nonruecha) was born May 20, 1935 at Nong Kho village, Bua Kho Sub-district, Mueang District, Maha Sarakham Province, Thailand.
 He was the fifth of Uddha and Chan Nonruecha's ten children.

-At the age of twenty-seven, Thoon Nonruecha left his family to ordain as a monk in the Dhammayut Order.
-On July 27, 1961, he took ordination at Wat Photisomporn in Udon Thani, with Ācariya Dhammachedi (Joom Bandhulo) serving as his preceptor.
+At the age of twenty-seven, he left his family to ordain as a monk in the Dhammayut Order.
+On July 27, 1961, he took ordination at Wat Photisomporn in Udon Thani, with Phra Dhammachedi (Joom Bandhulo) serving as his preceptor.

-In his early years, Venerable Ācariya Thoon set out on dhūtaṅga to various forest destinations and practiced Dhamma until he profoundly realized and understood according to the truth.
-He studied under Venerable Ācariya Khao Analayo of Wat Tham Klong Pen in Nong Bua Lam Phu province.
-In his eighth vassa, Ācariya Thoon attained arahantship at Wat Aranya Wiwek in Pa Lan village, Doi Luang district of Chiang Rai.
+In his early years, Venerable Ācariya Thoon set out on dhutaṅga at various forest destinations and practiced the Dhamma until he profoundly realized and understood according to the truth.
+He studied under Venerable Ācariya Khao Anālayo of Wat Tham Klong Phen in what is now Nong Bua Lam Phu Province.
+After having been ordained for eight vassas, Venerable Ācariya Thoon attained arahantship in Pa Lun Village, Doi Luang District, Chiang Rai Province.

-Venerable \bar{A} cariya Thoon Khippapañño dedicated his life to the proliferation of the Buddha's original teachings, both in Thailand and abroad. \bar{A} cariya Thoon's teachings were distinctive in that he emphasized the importance of starting Dhamma practice with right view (sammādițțhi) and wisdom (paññā).
-His style of Dhamma practice was also unique in that it enabled laypeople to effectively practice in everyday settings and achieve a level of enlightenment, as he himself had attained the first level (sotāpanna) as a layperson. \bar{A} cariya Thoon also stressed the importance of developing both a comprehensive understanding and a true realization of the suffering, harmful consequences, and perils associated with each issue.
+Venerable Ācariya Thoon Khippapañño dedicated his life to the proliferation of the Buddha's original teachings both in Thailand and abroad.
+Venerable Ācariya Thoon's teachings are distinctive in that he emphasizes the importance of starting Dhamma practice with right view (sammā-diṭṭhi) and wisdom (paññā).
+His style of Dhamma practice is unique in that it enables laypeople to effectively practice in everyday settings and achieve a level of enlightenment, as he himself had attained the first level (sotāpanna) as a layperson.
+Venerable Ācariya Thoon also stressed the importance of developing both a comprehensive understanding and a true realization of the suffering, harmful consequences, and perils associated with each issue.

-In 1975, Ācariya Thoon established Wat Pa Ban Koh in Ban Phue district, Udon Thani province.
+In 1975, Venerable Ācariya Thoon established Wat Pa Ban Koh in Ban Phue District, Udon Thani Province.
 Today, the temple serves as a Buddhist landmark for devotees to honor and venerate the Buddha's teachings and holy relics housed in the majestic pagoda.
-The temples founded in Ācariya Thoon's name in the metropolitan cities San Francisco, New York, Hong Kong, as well as the countless Dhamma retreat centers in America and throughout Thailand that train in Ācariya Thoon's style of cultivating wisdom (paññā) continue to grow, to this day.
+The temples founded in Venerable Ācariya Thoon's name in the metropolitan cities of San Francisco, New York, and Hong

+Kong, as well as the Dhamma retreat centers in America and throughout Thailand that train in Venerable Ācariya Thoon's style of cultivating wisdom continue to grow, to this day.

-Over the course of his lifetime, Ācariya Thoon authored over twenty books, including his own autobiography, and produced various forms of media (mp3, VCD, DVD, etc.) so that Dhamma practitioners from any walk of life could easily access Dhamma.
-In 1990, the Thai Royal Princess Phra Thep Ratanarachasuda honored Ācariya Thoon with the Saema Dhammacakra award for his outstanding literary contributions to the Buddhist religion.
+Over the course of his lifetime, Venerable Ācariya Thoon authored over twenty books, including his own autobiography, and produced various forms of media so that Dhamma practitioners from any walk of life could easily access the Dhamma.
+In 1990, Thai Royal Princess Phra Thep Ratanarachasuda honored Venerable Ācariya Thoon with the Sao Sema Dhammacakka award for his outstanding literary contributions to the Buddhist religion.
+In 2006, King Bhumibol Adulyadej of Thailand conferred upon Venerable Ācariya Thoon the clerical title of Venerable Paññāvisālathera.

 On November 11, 2008, Venerable Ācariya Thoon passed away at the age of seventy-three due to pneumonia and lung tumor complications.
-Unique to only the greatest arahants, Venerable Ācariya Thoon Khippapañño's relics formed the day of his cremation ceremony.
+As only happens with arahants, Venerable Ācariya Thoon Khippapañño's relics formed on the day of his cremation ceremony.